couchbase-examples/python-quickstart/README.md

 ### Database Server Configuration

-All configuration for communication with the database is stored in the app.py file in a dictionary named db_info.
+All configuration for communication with the database is stored in the `.env` file in the src folder.
 This includes the connection string, username, password, bucket name, colleciton name, and scope name.

-The default username is assumed to be `Administrator` and the default password is assumed to be `password`.
-If these are different in your environment you will need to change them before running the application.
+There is an example file `.env.example` that can be used as the template for the pararmeters for your environment.
+You can copy this file and fill in with the values corresponding to your environment.

 ## Running The Application